Vantiq/vantiq-extension-sources/pythonExecSource/docs/Usage.md

 named `'pythonExecConfig`, which contains the `general` section.
 This section can contain the following properties:

 - `codeCacheSize` -- this is the number of compiled python code entries this connector will contain.
 The default is 128, and that should be sufficient for most purposes.
-- `returnRuntimeInformation` -- this instructs the the connector to return runtime information as part of the return from code execution.
+- `returnRuntimeInformation` -- this instructs the connector to return runtime information as part of the return from code execution.
 This is primarily for collecting performance information.
 It defaults to `false`.
     - The return of runtime information is supported only when the connector is returning the results directly.
 In cases where the executed code is sending results (see `codeHandlesReturn` [below](#withParameters)), there is no vehicle for the return of runtime information.

 An example configuration document specifying the return of runtime information would look like the following: